sethdford/deep-risk-model-v2/README.md

 cargo build --no-default-features --features no-blas
 ```

+> **Note for Windows Users**: The no-BLAS feature is currently not supported on Windows without vcpkg.
+> This is due to limitations in how the `openblas-src` crate handles Windows builds.
+If you need to
+> build on Windows, please use vcpkg with the OpenBLAS feature or use WSL (Windows Subsystem for Linux).

 This allows the library to be used in environments where installing BLAS dependencies is not possible or practical, such as WebAssembly targets or certain embedded systems.

 ## 🛠️ Technical Stack